MetaIdea/SageMetaTool/README.md

 - CNC Online and T3A Online implemented
 - New Key remapping menu
 - Skirmish/Campaign/Multiplayer support in most games with version 0.5+ (BFME1+2 Campaign WIP)
-- Integrated mod launcher for Red Alert 3 and Tiberium Wars mods plus Age of The Ring
+- Integrated mod launcher for Tiberium Wars, Kane's Wrath, Red Alert 3 mods plus Age of The Ring

 Supported games (9/10 sage games, note: also works for all mods automatically):

 ![SuppprtedGames](https://user-images.githubusercontent.com/26028969/145710215-ffac9e00-9a3d-4dc6-ae7b-0cbf4d328c0a.PNG)
 (Note: Origin and Retail/DVD game versions are now supported as well if you apply the compatibility pack patch.
 The download link for that is included in the main download.)
-- Command and Conquer Generals Zero Hour (retail 1.04 or nocd)
+- Command and Conquer Generals Zero Hour (retail 1.04 or nocd, WIP)
 - Lord of the Rings The Battle for Middle-earth 1 (retail nocd)
 - Lord of the Rings The Battle for Middle-earth 2 (retail nocd)
 - Lord of the Rings The Battle for Middle-earth 2 - Rise of the Witch-King (retail nocd)